amebett1/CIFAR-10-TRAINING/README.md

-# Basic CIFAR-10 WITH 79-82% ACCURACY
+#CIFAR-10 Training with some "well-known" methods

-A simple Convolutional Neural Network (CNN) trained on the CIFAR-10 dataset using PyTorch.
+Simple models trained on the CIFAR-10 dataset using PyTorch.

 ## Usage
 ```bash